Unit and distinct distances in typical norms: Concluding remarks and open problems

 Finally, we mention that we have another approach for upper-bounding $U_{\|.\|}(n)$ for typical $d$-norms $\|.\|$ yielding a somewhat weaker upper bound than in \Cref{thm:main}, namely of the form $O(d^2n \log n)$.
 This approach is more similar to Matou\v{s}ek's proof \cite{matousek} showing $U_{\|.\|}(n)\le O(n\log n\log \log n)$ for most $2$-norms $\|.\|$.
 In particular, by a probabilistic argument using a careful multiple exposure process, we manage to improve the graph-theoretic statement in \cite[Proposition 2.1]{matousek}, removing the $\log \log n$ factor in this proposition (which causes the $\log \log n$ factor in Matou\v{s}ek's result).
 While the resulting bound $O(d^2n \log n)$ is weaker (in terms of the $d$-dependence) than the bound in \Cref{thm:main}, we plan to write the proof of this improved graph theoretic lemma in a companion note to this paper, since we believe that the argument might be useful in other settings.
 In particular, a somewhat stronger variant of this lemma would yield an asymptotic answer to the so-called discrete X-Ray reconstruction problem, see \cite{X-ray} for more details.

+\textbf{Remark.} While our paper was under review, Greilhuber, Schildkraut, and Tidor \cite{new-lower-bounds} found constructions improving the lower bound for the function $U_{||.||}(n)$ from \Cref{t12} to $(d/2-o(1))\cdot n\log_2 n$.
+This shows that our \Cref{thm:main} is asymptotically tight.

-\textbf{Acknowledgments.} We thank Karim Adiprasito, Xiaoyu He, Bo\textquotesingle az Klartag, Mehtaab Sawhney, J\'ozsef Solymosi and Or Zamir for useful conversations, and J\'anos Koll\'ar and Assaf Naor for leading us to reference \cite{Eng}.
-The second author gratefully acknowledges the support of the Oswald Veblen fund.
+\textbf{Acknowledgments.} We thank Karim Adiprasito, Pankaj Agarwal, Xiaoyu He, Bo\textquotesingle az Klartag, Mehtaab Sawhney, J\'ozsef Solymosi, Terence Tao and Or Zamir for useful conversations, and J\'anos Koll\'ar and Assaf Naor for leading us to reference \cite{Eng}.
+The second author gratefully acknowledges the support of the Institute fo Advanced Study in Princeton and the Oswald Veblen fund.
+We are also very grateful to the anonymous referees for carefully reading the paper and for their helpful comments and suggestions.

 [1]{} [2]{ \href{http://www.ams.org/mathscinet-getitem?mr=#1}{#2}}